MiguelEXE/Cmdoska/README.md

 What language Cmdoska uses?
 Cmdoska is made with Batch script of Windows.

 Cmdoska have official remades?
+Yes.
 Cmdoska have an official remade called Nodoska Made with Node.JS, uses Node Shell (NSH).